truecharts/website/src/content/docs/guides/vpn-setup.md

 The service name will end in `-proxy`.
 For a chart named `qbittorrent` it will be:

-`qbittorrent-proxy.ix-qbittorrent.svc.cluster.local`.
+`qbittorrent-proxy.ix-qbittorrent.svc.cluster.local`

-If your chart is named something different, you can look it up using `k3s kubectl get svc -A`
+If your chart is named something different, you can look it up using `k3s kubectl get svc -A`.

 #### Step 4: Configure the proxy in your indexer chart (Prowlarr)